 TBI lawyer Richard C. Mitchell provides personalized representation to clients statewide.

 Contact Our Atlanta, Georgia, TBI Lawyers

 Regardless of the circumstances surrounding your traumatic brain injury, if another person’s negligence contributed to your suffering, you may be entitled to compensation.
-At Mitchell & Shapiro, our Atlanta, Georgia TBI lawyers have helped victims obtain fair compensation for medical and rehabilitation costs, lost income, diminished earning capacity, property damage, and pain and suffering; we can help you too.
+At Mitchell Shapiro Greenamyre & Funt LLP, our Atlanta, Georgia TBI lawyers have helped victims obtain fair compensation for medical and rehabilitation costs, lost income, diminished earning capacity, property damage, and pain and suffering; we can help you too.
 Contact our catastrophic injury attorneys to schedule a free consultation and discuss your potential case.